vaflz-1/mac_pck_rebuilder/README.md

 # Dockerized GodotPckTool Script Documentation

 ## Description
 This script simplifies the interaction with the [Dockerized GodotPckTool](https://github.com/vaflz-1/Dockerized_GodotPckTool/tree/main) on Mac, providing an easy-to-use interface for the tool's internal functionality.
 It automates the process of setting up the Docker environment, managing `.pck` files, and customizing paths and file names, making the overall workflow more efficient and user-friendly.
-The script is designed to streamline the workflow on Mac systems by automating various tasks such as Docker container management, `.pck` file extraction and updating, and more.
-It offers an interactive menu-driven interface that guides the user through different operations, ensuring a smooth and hassle-free experience with the GodotPckTool.
+The script is primarily based on working with the `.pck` file of the licensed Steam version of the game "The Case of the Golden Idol".

 ## Features
 - Perform a full installation including Docker setup, file extraction, and cleaning.